Update your personalisation settings to view information about this course.

 Course structure

-To achieve 11297NAT Course in Electrician - Minimum Australian Context Gap a total of nine (9) units must be completed comprising six (6) Core and three (3) Elective units as detailed below.
+To achieve 11297NAT Course in Electrician - Minimum Australian Context Gap units of competency must be completed comprising six (6) core units and additional elective units to a minimum value of 12 hours as detailed below.
+The electives offered may vary between campuses.

 The total nominal hours for the sequence listed below is 167.